akaribrahim/here-maps-drawing/README.md

 ## Docs

+_KNOWN ISSUE: Components are having trouble working with StrictMode that comes with React 18 or later.
+It will run in the production environment, but you must disable StrictMode in the development environment._

 **HereMapContainer**

 > The library provides a map container, but it will not be required to use the drawing tools.